 TEFL course curriculum, TEFL course schedule, and assessment cover six teaching sections that explore cultural, linguistic, and educational backgrounds among teachers and learners.

 - Thai Culture.
 Within any EFL setting, culture plays a pivotal role.
-Teachers have an honored role in Thai society and to integrate well into society a thorough understanding of Thai culture is essential.
+Teachers have an honored role in Thai society, and to integrate well into society, a thorough understanding of Thai culture is essential.
 In this unit, we focus on topics such as language, religion, societal values, cultural norms, and general business practices.

 - History of English.
 English has an extremely complicated system of rules – and a multitude of exceptions – for its syntax.
 Part of this complexity arises from both the location and the manner in which the language developed.
-This section provides interesting insights into why the language functions the way it does by breaking it into 4 major components, each representing an important shift in development.
+This section provides interesting insights into why the language functions the way it does by breaking it into four major components, each representing an important shift in development.

 - Student Levels.
-This unit is dedicated to analyzing the differences in learning styles and requirements from beginner, intermediate, to advance students.
+This unit is dedicated to analyzing the differences in learning styles and requirements among beginner, intermediate, to advance students.
 Studying class dynamics and understanding how to manage the differences in learning styles and abilities is integral to success.

 - How Students Learn.
-In this section, we introduce the concept of Second Language Acquisition, and how a student’s ﬁrst language affects the way in which they learn an unfamiliar (or second) language.
+In this section, we introduce the concept of Second Language Acquisition and how a student’s ﬁrst language affects the way in which they learn an unfamiliar (or second) language.
 We cover the importance of active communication channels, sensory learning styles, and inductive/deductive reasoning.

 - Learner Motivations.
-Here we look at power-based relationships, and the ways in which a teacher can elicit positive (or negative) behavioral patterns.
+Here we look at power-based relationships and the ways in which a teacher can elicit positive (or negative) behavioral patterns.
 Group formations and how they inﬂuence motivation are also studied, as well as creating a cohesive classroom environment to encourage learner autonomy.

 - Teaching Methods.
 Contained within this section is a summary of the eight established ways to teach within an ELT/ESL classroom.
 An actual lesson may employ a combination of any of the eight methods - with an emphasis on ﬂexibility and a student-focused approach.